-Extensively refurbished in 2006, today the hotel offers a warm welcome with modern comforts, combining traditional architecture with contemporary design.
-A 15th century Tudor building brought back to life after being vacant for 40 years.
-Formally known as 'Little Inn' and made famous by Charles Dickens, it was transformed into this stylish hotel in 2006.
+Extensively refurbished in 2006 today the hotel offers a warm welcome with modern comforts combining traditional architecture with contemporary design.
+A 15th century Tudor building brought back to life after being vacant for 50 years.
+We can offer guest with cars a reduce daily parking for 24 hours at £6 per day at hotel reception.

 Wireless internet connection